I was chatting with someone on Instagram.

+I was chatting with someone on Instagram.
 She recounted past interactions with her children that were less than ideal.
 That is, for the mother that she would like to have been.
 The years of living in a toxic marriage had taken their toll.
+This compassionate mother shared her attempts to apologize to her receptive and supportive children.
+Yet, she still could not get over her past mistakes.

 I asked her, “Have you forgiven yourself?”

-“How do you do that”? was her reply.
+“How do you do that”?
+Was her reply?

 Step One: Acknowledge What You Have Done